The Different Types Of Logo Design

 When to use a combination mark or emblem logos:

 An emblem’s traditional look might be favoured by lots of public agencies and schools but it can also serve any up-and-coming private business quite well, especially those in the food and beverage industry: think beer labels and coffee cups (Starbucks!).
 But remember to play it safe when it comes to detail.
-You still want a design you’ll be able to print neatly across all of your marketing material.
+If you still want a design, you’ll be able to print neatly across all of your marketing material.

 Our blog has some great articles related to logo design.